 Crowdsourcing of Ideas on The Best Golf Training Aids

 While we do a ton of research, we know that we will never know everything.
-Thankfully we are blessed to live in the internet age and can take advantage of phenomenal community based research tools such as “crowdsourcing”.
+Thankfully we live in the internet age.
 So we are humbly asking folks who visit the site to take a moment and give us your opinion on what is the best golf training aid that you have used?
 What has worked for you?
 What makes it great?
 And, how did it improve your game?

 Our goal is to help golfers solve problems in their golf games utilizing the most effective golf training aids on the market.
 In 2016 we plan to identify the top 50.
 We look forward to your comments and recommendations!